-Our identification results yield a test of internal and external validity of a collective household model which consists of defining a set of moment conditions capturing the observed genderasymmetric effect of Oportunidades on time use and partitioning it into two sub-sets with only one of these being included in the estimation procedure.
-The first one, used in the estimation, captures the impact of the program on spouses' leisure to home time ratios through its effect on the wife's non-labor income.
-The second one, excluded from the estimation, captures the impact of the program on these ratios through its effect on the number of children in the household attending school.
+The identification results I propose yield a test of internal and external validity of a collective household model, which consists of defining a set of moment conditions capturing the observed gender-asymmetric effect of Oportunidades on time use and partitioning it into two sub-sets with only one of these being included in the estimation procedure.
+The first one, used in the estimation, captures the program's impact on spouses' leisure to home time ratios through its effect on the wife's non-labor income.
+The second one, excluded from the estimation, captures the program's impact on these ratios through its impact on the number of children in the household attending school.
 By ensuring that the predicted moments generated by the estimates obtained from the preferred specification fit the theoretical moments implied by the optimality conditions of the model and both sub-sets of moments related to Oportunidades, both the internal and external validity of the model are ensured.
-Such use of experimental variation as a source of model validation is in line with the work of Lise, Seitz and Smith (2004), Todd and Wolpin (2006) and, in particular, Angelucci and Attanasio (2013) who use the same implementation of the program to reject the validity of a unitary household model.3 Importantly, our results for the Pareto weight indicate that specifications that fit well the moments associated with Oportunidades, thereby consistent with the non-parametric identification and external validity of the model, yield more robust estimates and suggest a stronger response of the Pareto weight to changes in mothers' contribution to total household non-labor income.
+Such use of experimental variation as a source of model validation is in line with the work of Lise, Seitz and Smith (2004), Todd and Wolpin (2006) and, in particular, Angelucci and Attanasio (2013) who use the same implementation of the program to reject the validity of a unitary household model.4 Importantly, my results for the Pareto weight indicate that specifications that fit well the moments associated with Oportunidades, thereby consistent with the non-parametric identification and external validity of the model, yield more robust estimates and suggest a stronger response of the Pareto weight to changes in mothers' contribution to total household non-labor income.

-Third, through the evaluation of the program's impact on mothers' Pareto weight using our estimation results, we show that participation in Oportunidades increased mothers' bargaining power by almost 24% within beneficiary households.
-To the best of our knowledge, this constitutes novel evidence of the Pareto weight's response to the gender-based targeting strategy of development policies within a framework that accounts for the impact of these policies on both time use and consumption.
-While there exists evidence focusing on the impact of the rural implementation of Progresa/Oportunidades on women's resource share, commonly used as a measure of bargaining power within a consumption-based collective framework, this is mixed with no consistent evidence of a link between monetary benefits targeted to women and improvements in their decisionmaking power.
-For instance, Tommasi (2019) finds that the program increased women's resource shares by almost 12%, with the results of Sokullu and Valente (2021) indicating a more modest increase in women's resource shares when focusing on the same implementation of the program but using a different methodology that exploits the panel feature of the data.
-On the other hand, Tommasi and Wolf (2016) find that men benefited more from the program than women in this regard.
-Thus, by capturing changes in the Pareto weight in response to the program, our results contribute to this strand of the literature by providing evidence of a direct link between women's bargaining power and targeted benefits.
+Third, through the evaluation of the program's impact on mothers' Pareto weight using the estimation results I present, I show that participation in Oportunidades increased mothers' bargaining power by almost 24% within beneficiary households.
+To the best of my knowledge, this constitutes novel evidence of the Pareto weight's response to the gender-based targeting strategy of development policies within a framework that accounts for the impact of these policies on both time use and consumption.
+While there exists evidence focusing on the impact of the rural implementation of Progresa/Oportunidades on women's resource share, commonly used as a measure of bargaining power within a consumption-based collective framework, this is mixed with